aecel/habit-app/README.md

 ## Known bugs

 1. When switching from an empty route to a route like Add Habit or Test Habits, the navbar jumps.
 It's not super aligned.
+Unknown cause.

 ## What I learned